rqlite/rqlite/doc/CLUSTER_MGMT.md

 This document describes, in detail, how to create and manage a rqlite cluster.

 ## Practical cluster size
 Clusters of 3, 5, 7, or 9, nodes are most practical.
-Clusters with a greater number start to become unweildy.
+Clusters with a greater number start to become unweildy, due to the number of nodes that must be contacted before a database change can take place.

 ## Clusters with an even-number of nodes
 There is little point running clusters with even numbers of nodes.
 To see why this is imagine you have one cluster of 3 nodes, and a second cluter of 4 nodes.
 As usual a majority of nodes are required for each cluster to reach consensus on any change.